-At Elworth Hall Primary School, we believe that high-quality Design and Technology lessons will inspire children to think imaginatively and innovatively, enabling them to solve real and relevant problems within a variety of contexts.
-In design and technology children are expected to be reflective and evaluate their work, thinking about how they can make changes, develop their skills and keep improving.
+At Elworth Hall, we believe that high-quality Design and Technology lessons will inspire children to think imaginatively and innovatively, enabling them to solve real and relevant problems within a variety of contexts.
+Providing children with the opportunities to build, refine and improve a project helps them become creative problem solvers.
+In design and technology children are expected to be reflective and evaluate their work, thinking about how they can make changes, develop their skills, and keep improving.
 This should be meaningful and continuous throughout the process, with evidence of age-related verbal or written reflection.
-At Elworth Hall Primary school we encourage children to take risks, become resourceful, critique and evaluate their work.
-Taking risks provides children with the opportunity to reflect on their work, ensuring they build and apply a repertoire of knowledge in order to become creative problem solvers.
+We encourage children to take risks, become resourceful, critique, and evaluate their work.
+Taking risks provides children with the opportunity to reflect on their work, ensuring they build and apply a repertoire of knowledge and skills.

 We recognise the importance of inspiring children through the teaching of design technology, and through well sequence lessons we aim to make their learning as rigorous and practical as possible.
 Each year group completes 3 design technology projects each academic year: 1 food and nutrition-based project and 2 in either textiles, mechanisms, structures, mechanical systems and electrical systems.
 These projects ensure children develop their skills and knowledge of Design Technology in greater depth.

 Each project follows the same four step process:

 During Design Technology lessons, children acquire a broad range of subject knowledge and apply knowledge from other subjects such as mathematics, science, computing, and art.

 Teachers provide children with the opportunity to use their research and creativity, to design and make products that follow a design brief and solve real and relevant problems.
 Children are taught the importance of evaluating and testing their product in KS1, this is built on in KS2 with more detailed evaluation questions and critiquing and evaluating the work of their peers.